plasmarebel/Shopify-Account-Generator/README.md

 # Shopify-Account-Generator

-Generate shopify accounts with requests
+Generate Shopify accounts with requests in c#.

+	- Proxy Support
+	- Any Shopify site